The Lord God took the man and put him in the Garden of Eden to work it and take care of it.

-In response to the climate change emergency, a set of practical steps and recommendations have been created with the aim of helping churches reduce their energy use and associated carbon emissions.
-We are aware that this can be a daunting task and thus have divided up the guidance into bitesize steps.
+In response to the climate change emergency, the Methodist Church set the aspirational target to reach Net Zero by 2030.
+We are aware that this can be a daunting task and so a set of practical steps and recommendations have been created with the aim of helping churches reduce their energy use and associated carbon emissions.

-If you are planning to property project, you may wish to refer the general core guidance for the Property Development Pathways and specifically, the guidance for Net Zero Carbon pathway.
+If you are planning a property project, you may wish to refer to the Property Development Pathways guidance.

 Case Study: Baildon Methodist Church